Life Under The Shah: What Iran Looked Like Before The Islamic Revolution

 By Savannah Cox on January 5, 2018

-Today, Iran looks like a hotbed of fundamentalism.
-But it wasn't always that way, as evidenced by these fantastic photos of life in Iran under the Shah.
+Today, Iran seems like a hotbed of fundamentalism.
+But it wasn't always that way, as evidenced by these photos of life in Iran under the Shah.

 Perhaps Persepolis author Marjane Satrapi says it best: